Your Freelance SEO Content Writer for Hire

 3. Internal Topic Knowledge

 I’ll refer to knowledge starting from inside the business to come up with ways to approach the topic from an alternative angle that provides users with fresh, original information so that it stands out from your competitors.
-This comes from either my own industry expertise or from the subject matter experts on your team.
+This can come from my own industry expertise or from the subject matter experts on your team, or both.

 4. SERP Analysis

-Some websites rank higher than others.
+Some websites rank higher than the others.
 My job here is to understand why.
-What do both users and web crawlers prefer about one site compared to the other?
+What do both website visitors and web crawlers prefer about one site compared to the other?

 • How competitors structured and formatted their content

-• Relevant subtopics which haven’t been covered enough
+• Relevant subtopics that haven’t been covered enough

 • Unique content angles